panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Although IntServ has been used in enterprise and government networks, IntServ was never widely deployed on the Internet because of its cost.
 The following factors contributed to operational cost:

-- IntServ must be deployed on every router that is on a path where IntServ is to be used
+- IntServ must be deployed on every router that is on a path where IntServ is to be used.
+Although it is possible to include a router that does not participate in IntServ along the path being controlled, if that router is likely to become a bottleneck, IntServ cannot be used to avoid that bottleneck along the path
 - IntServ maintained per flow state

 As IntServ was being discussed, the following occurred:

 - For many expected uses, it became more cost effective to solve the QoS problem by adding bandwidth.
 Between 1994 and 2000, Internet Service Providers upgraded their infrastructures from DS3 (45 Mbps) to OC-48 (2.4 Gbps).
-This meant that even if an endpoint was using IntServ in an IntServ-enabled network, its requests would never be denied, so endpoints and Internet Service Providers had little reason to enable IntServ.
+This meant that even if an endpoint was using IntServ in an IntServ-enabled network, its requests would rarely, if ever, be denied, so endpoints and Internet Service Providers had little reason to enable IntServ.
 - DiffServ {{RFC2475}} offered a more cost-effective, albeit less fine-grained, solution to the QoS problem.

 ### Lessons Learned.

 The following lessons were learned:

-- Any mechanism that requires every onpath router to maintain per-flow state is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.
+- Any mechanism that requires every participating onpath router to maintain per-flow state is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.
 - Any mechanism that requires an operator to upgrade all of its routers is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.

 In environments where IntServ has been deployed, trust relationships with endpoints are very different from trust relationships on the Internet itself, and there are often clearly-defined hierarchies in Service Level Agreements (SLAs), and well-defined transport flows operating with pre-determined capacity and latency requirements over paths where capacity or other attributes are constrained.